top of page

 Symptoms of FCE occur quickly.
 Often during exercise or play time, FCE dogs generally experience significant acute pain and some will cry out from discomfort.
 They may limp, struggle to walk, or even experience complete paralysis immediately or within hours of the FCE.
 Usually, the worst of the symptoms have appeared within the first 12-24 hours and patients will start to improve from that point, with pain subsiding within 24 hours.
 Severity of symptoms is dependent on the location of the embolism along the spinal cord.
 Patients with embolisms higher up the spinal cord (closer to the head vs the tail) or those that cause larger sections of spinal tissue to die off tend to be the worst affected.
 FCE’s typically affect one side of the body more so than the other, but they are known to occasionally affect both sides.

 In the best-case scenario, an FCE dog will only experience mild neurological deficits in one leg and never lose sensation in the affected limb.
 These dogs often make a full or nearly full recovery to normal function.
 In the worst-case scenario, the FCE will cause paralysis and loss of sensation in all four legs.
 While certainly a challenge, patients in this scenario are not without hope!
 CROC has successfully treated cases of FCE in which the patient is unable to even lift their head or swallow.
-Severely affected patients are unlikely to return to completely normal function, but with dedicated and intensive care, they can regain the ability to walk independently and relieve themselves appropriately.

 Who is at Risk for Fibrocartilaginous Embolism?